 9. Lama Temple (Yonghe Temple)

 Lama Temple was closed for 32 years after the Cultural Revolution, but it re-opened in 1981.
 Monks study and take care of the grounds as tourists come to see the massive sandalwood Buddha standing 18 metres (69 feet) high.
-It holds the Guinness Book of World Record's for tallest Buddha carved out of a single tree.
+It holds the Guinness Book of World Record's for the tallest Buddha carved out of a single tree.

 This is a pleasant park to visit where locals take badminton lessons, practice tai chi or simply relax in the bonsai tree gardens.
 Tourists frequent Jingshan Park to climb to the top of the mountain for an overhead view of the Forbidden City.